Chapter 10:

 Kitezh turned to Frigyes.

 “The caretaker just gave me a bunch of healing flasks, and my tummy got all better.
-I was scared I’d have ugly scars from the splintered rocks.”
-Said Marigold, as she lifted up her potato sack dress, and Kitezh pulling it right back down.
+I was scared I’d have ugly scars from the splintered rocks,” said Marigold, as she lifted up her potato sack dress, followed by Kitezh pulling it right back down.

 Kitezh had flames in her eyes.
 Not really, but that’s what Frigyes and Marigold could see.